Forever (Charli XCX song)

-"Forever" is a song written and recorded by British singer Charli XCX from her fourth album, How I'm Feeling Now (2020).
+"Forever" (stylised in all lowercase as "forever") is a song written and recorded by British singer Charli XCX from her fourth album, How I'm Feeling Now (2020).
 Charli XCX produced the song with A. G. Cook and BJ Burton, and it was released on 9 April 2020, by Atlantic as the lead single from the album.
 "Forever" is a pop, synth-pop, and psychedelic song that features dark wave and electronic influences.

 Background and release

 On 7 April 2020, Charli XCX shared snippets of "Forever" on social media.
 On 8 April 2020, Charli XCX uploaded three photos of herself, shot by her boyfriend, to her Instagram and Twitter account and asked fans to vote for one photo to be the cover.
 On 9 April 2020, Charli XCX announced that "Forever" would be released at 07:30 PM BST / 11:30 AM PST and premiere on BBC Radio 1 as Annie Mac's Hottest Record in the World.
 She also announced three official artworks for the single were commissioned.
 One version was created by American artist Seth Bogart and used on Spotify; one version by French artist Regards Coupables, used on YouTube, Amazon Music and Deezer; and one version by American singer-songwriter Caroline Polachek, used on Apple Music.
 The official music video for "Forever", featuring clips sent in from fans, was released on 17 April 2020.